 History of the Fund

-Sanford Jones Fund for the Arts was established in 2021 in memory of Sanford Jones, beloved friend of the Montessori community, and an unparalleled force of creativity, humanitarianism and resiliency.
-A native of Virginia, Sanford did undergraduate work in music and history at Westminster Choir College, Rutgers University and Roanoke College.
-A piano and piano pedagogy student of Frances Clark, and member of Westminster Choir under John Finley Williamson, he taught at Westminster Choir College and The New School for Music Study in Princeton, New Jersey.
-He is the composer of many songbooks for children and also has created a line of educational materials used in Montessori classrooms internationally.
+Sanford Jones Fund for the Arts was established in 2021 in memory of Sanford Jones, beloved friend of the Montessori community and an unparalleled force of creativity, humanitarianism and resiliency.
+A native of Virginia, Sanford studied music and history at Westminster Choir College, Rutgers University and Roanoke College.
+A piano student of Frances Clark and member of Westminster Choir under John Finley Williamson, he taught at Westminster Choir College and The New School for Music Study in Princeton, New Jersey.
+Sanford composed many songbooks for children and also has created a line of educational materials used in Montessori classrooms internationally.
 His repertoire of thirteen children’s operas has been performed over 500 times.

 Grants are awarded via a merit‐based review process based upon the criteria below.
-Projects integrating culturally relevant art education strategies, contemporary art and or/artists from diverse cultures, and those artistic endeavors that serve as a process for students to connect content, in and through their own cultural and social identities, are strongly encouraged.
+Projects integrating culturally relevant art education strategies, contemporary art and/or artists from diverse cultures, and those artistic endeavors that serve as a process for students to connect content through their own cultural and social identities are strongly encouraged.